Icebox Slice & Bake Cookies (1 Dough, 5 Flavors)

 7. (Flavor 5) Maple Pecan: In step 1, use dark brown sugar instead of light brown.
 In step 2, beat 1 teaspoon maple extract, 1/2 teaspoon ground cinnamon, and 1 cup (100g) finely chopped pecans into the dough.

-8. How to Melt Chocolate / Best Chocolate for Topping: Finely chop baking chocolate bars (typically 4 ounces/113g each) I prefer Ghirardelli or Baker’s.
+8. How to Melt Chocolate / Best Chocolate for Topping: Finely chop baking chocolate bars (typically 4 ounces/113g each).
+I prefer Ghirardelli or Baker’s.
 Place in a heat-proof bowl or glass measuring cup.
 Microwave in 20-second increments, stirring after each, until smooth.
 Or use a double boiler.

-9. Can I Make More Than 1 Flavor with 1 Batch of Dough?
+9. Can I Make More Than 1 Flavor With 1 Batch of Dough?
 Yes!
 Divide the dough in half in step 2 and add half the flavor add-ins to each portion.
 Do the same in step 8 with any toppings.

 10. Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.